Students focus their studies on Master of Science in Applied Life Sciences further by choosing one of five concentrations.

 In partnership with California State University, San Bernardino (CSUSB) and the National Organization for Rare Disorders (NORD), Public Health Research concentration students have the opportunity to conduct their thesis within the following projects:

-Course Offerings in the Public Health Thesis Concentration – 15.0 units
+Course Offerings in the Public Health Research Concentration – 15.0 credits

 The Team Masters Project (TMP) concentration prepares students for working in cross-functional teams to work with sponsoring companies to solve real-life problems.
 The TMP ideally includes both business and technical aspects; for example, students may be asked to validate a new technology and to develop a strategy for market penetration of the technology.
 The actual deliverables for each TMP are negotiated by the student team and the company liaison.